mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-07-28-AWS-Privilege-Escalation-Part-01.md

 ![](/assets/img/posts/aws-priv-esc-01/case-01-03-Create-New-Policy-Version.png)
 _Created new policy version and set it as default_

-> - Note the `--set-as-default` flag here.
+> Note the `--set-as-default` flag here.
 Using this flag, when a new version is created, it is also set as the default version.
 Otherwise, we will have to change the default version separately and for that, another permission, `iam:SetDefaultPolicyVersion`, is required (**in this case, it is not!**).
+{: .prompt-info }

 With this, `privesc1-CreateNewPolicyVersion-role` role (or any resource to which this policy is attached) should have full access in this AWS environment.
 Just for quick verification, we can get the policy document again for the same policy (but version 2 now):